Shortcuts

 But these uncharted landscapes are not the only highlights of this remote Arctic town that remains steeped in ancient Inuit traditions.
 Here, hunting and dog sledding are a way of life and it is one of a handful of places in Greenland where you can still see Inuit drum dances performed.

-To reach Tasiilaq by sea you must join one of the cruise ships that call into port there or sail your own vessel.
+To reach Tasiilaq by sea you must join one of the cruise ships that call into port there or sail your own vessel or contact local tour operators.

 The best times to visit Tasiilaq are: June – September (sailing, hiking, kayaking, stand-up paddleboarding, whale watching), and February – April (dog sledding, snowmobiling, ice fishing, skiing, snowshoeing, northern lights).
 Photo tours, iceberg diving, and a mobile wellness sauna are available all year, as are conference facilities.